project8/psyllid/documentation/getting_started.rst

 Inteacting with psyllid
 -------------------------

 As mentioned a few times above, it is possible to send dripline_ requests via a rabbitmq broker to a running psyllid instance.
-There is a detailed list of which requests can be received and processed in `Server API`_.
+There is a detailed list of which requests can be received and processed in `Psyllid API`_.

 If you have a psyllid instance running (and it was configured to have "psyllid" as queue name), you can for example send a request to ask what state psyllid is in by running: